jawuanlewis/gpt-powered-chatbot/README.md

 Once the application is running, you can:

-1. Navigate to `http://localhost:5173` in your browser.
+1. Navigate to `http://localhost:5173` in your browser (if running locally).
 2. Start a conversation by typing your message in the input box.
 3. Press "Enter" or click the send button to receive a response from the assistant.
 4. View existing conversations which will be displayed in the sidebar menu.